Statistical inference on representational geometries: Materials and Methods

 for an estimate noise covariance matrix $\Sigma$.

-where $\Sigma$ is an estimate of the noise (co-)variance matrix.
-The crossnobis estimator provides unbiased estimates of the underlying dissimilarities.
+Crossnobis dissimilarities seem to be the most reliable dissimilarity estimate for fMRI-like data \citep{walther2016}.
 As in the non-crossvalidated Mahalanobis distance, the linear transformation of of the response dimensions (using the noise precision matrix $\Sigma^{-1}$) improves reliability \citep{walther2016, nili2014} and renders the estimates monotonically related to the linear decoding accuracy for each pair of conditions, when a fixed Gaussian error distribution is assumed.
+Their sampling distributions can be described analytically \citep{diedrichsen2021}.

+For Poisson distributed measurements as for electrophysiological recordings we can also define a crossvalidated dissimilarity based on the KL-divergence as we introduce in Appendix \ref{App:poisson}.

-\paragraph{Noise covariance estimation} To take the noise covariance into account we first need to estimate it.
+\paragraph{Noise covariance estimation.} To take the noise covariance into account (in Mahalanobis and Crossnobis dissimilarities) we first need to estimate it.
 To do so, we can use one of two sources of information: We either estimate the covariance based on the variation of the repeated measurements around their mean or based on the residuals of a first level analysis which estimated the patterns from the raw data.
 For fMRI for example, these residuals would be the residuals of the first level GLM.
 In either case we may have relatively little data to estimate a large noise covariance matrix.
 Making this feasible usually requires regularization.
 To do so the following methods are available:

-\begin{itemize} \item When the estimation task is judged to be entirely impossible one can reduce the Mahalanobis and Crossnobis back to the euclidean and crossvalidated euclidean distances by using the identity matrix instead. \item As a univariate simplification one can estimate a diagonal matrix which only takes the variances of voxels into account. \item For estimating a full covariance one may use a shrinkage estimate, which "shrinks" the sample covariance towards a simpler estimate of the covariance like a multiple of the identity or the diagonal of variances \citep{ledoit2004, schafer2005}.
+\begin{itemize} \item When the estimation task is judged to be entirely impossible one can reduce the Mahalanobis and Crossnobis back to the Euclidean and crossvalidated Euclidean distances by using the identity matrix instead. \item As a univariate simplification one can estimate a diagonal matrix which only takes the variances of voxels into account. \item For estimating a full covariance one may use a shrinkage estimate, which "shrinks" the sample covariance towards a simpler estimate of the covariance like a multiple of the identity or the diagonal of variances \citep{ledoit2004, schafer2005}.
 The amount of shrinkage used in these methods fortunately can be estimated quite accurately based on the data directly such that these methods do not require parameter adjustment. \end{itemize}